 Of course, there are ways to actively support your body as well.
 Enjoy a great massage or go to the sauna.
 Especially after races, this is a well-deserved and amazing way to show self-love.

 There are a couple of supplements that are important for recovery after running, like glutamine, BCAAs, GABA, creatine and micronutrients (vitamins and minerals).

 “I have had excellent experiences with glutamine and BCAAs so far.
 Both supplements do help me a lot when it comes to my recovery process,” says Sabrina.
 Glutamine and BCAA’s support the body when there are deficiencies.
 Creatine gives you energy.
 The neurotransmitter GABA (gamma-aminobutyric acid) will help you if you are suffering from sleep issues.
 But of course, a healthy diet is always the key to success and much more important than any supplements you will find at the pharmacy or fitness nutrition shops.

 What your lifestyle tells you about your recovery

 Every runner has their own individual lifestyle.
 If someone is constantly stressed out, exhausted, sluggish, or restless, it is almost impossible to fully recover.
 Mental health is as important as your physical health.
 Alcohol and running are not a good combination because too much alcohol slows down your recovery.
 Why?
 Instead of recovering, your body has to deal with the alcohol break down in your system.

 How do you recognize proper recovery

-Sabrina is known as runningbrina in the fitness world.
-As a certified running coach in New York City and Runtastic Ambassador for the US, she has combined her running training with active bodybuilding for the past two years.
+Sabrina is known as runningbrina and works as a certified running coach in New York City.
+She has been combining her running training with active bodybuilding for the past two years.
 She shares her experiences and training and nutrition tips on her blog as well as on Instagram.